Keyboard shortcuts

 • Build the markdown dashboard from the TUI

-• TODO editing — Can view TODOs but not mark them complete (they’re code comments)
+• TODO editing: Can view TODOs but not mark them complete, since they are code comments

 Configuration